bodo-ai/Bodo/docs/docs/installation_and_setup/bodo_platform.md

 The Instance Role will now be registered on the Platform.
 It can have one of two status-es:
 * **Active**: Instance Role is ready to use
 * **Failed**: Something went wrong while registering the Instance Role and it cannot be used.
 Some possible problems could be:
-   * The Platform wasn't able to find the specified Role.
+   * The Platform wasn't able to find the specified role.
    * The Platform was not able to attach additional Bodo polices that are required for normal cluster operations.

 ## Managing Packages on the cluster using IPyParallel magics - Conda and Pip